-Nobody knows for certain if this ritual actually took place in the so-call Old Temple at Chavín de Huántar, but abundant archaeological evidence seems to indicate that it probably did.
+Nobody knows for certain if the previously described ritual actually took place in the so-called Old Temple at Chavín de Huántar, but abundant archaeological evidence seems to indicate that it probably did.
 Keep in mind, the Chavín had no written language, so archaeologists and researchers can’t read inscriptions or documents to discover exactly what the Chavín did or didn’t do.
 In fact, no ancient culture in South America produced a written language!

 The Chavín culture arose about 900 B.C.E. in Peru, a country with the greatest archaeological attractions in South America, as well as some of the best in the Americas overall.
 The Chavín civilization’s major city was Chavín de Huántar, a ceremonial and religious center located about 160 miles north of modern Lima.
 The Chavín empire dominated Peru for about 700 years.

 In the book, Chavín and the Origins of Andean Civilization, Richard L. Burger wrote, “Our analysis of Chavín art and architecture leads to the conclusion that the Chavín cult was created by fusing exotic tropical forest and coastal elements to forge a unique local highland religion.
 The end product was a cosmopolitan ideology consonant with Chavín de Huántar’s position at the crossroads of long-distance trade routes linking the highlands with the coast and eastern lowlands.
 The Old Temple was the physical expression and embodiment of the coalescence of these diverse regional traditions.”